• Skip to primary navigation

 There's no need to pre-cook the spinach.
 But because of its volume, you will need to chop it and add it gradually to the egg mixture.

-You could add a little whole milk (perhaps ¼ cup), but I don't think it's necessary.
+You could add a small amount of whole milk (up to ¼ cup), but I don't think it's necessary.
 Other dairy options include heavy cream, sour cream, and whole-milk Greek yogurt.

 Serving Suggestions